 Mount Gahinga (3,474m)

 This is the smallest of the three volcanoes/Virunga Ranges and one of the extinct volcanoes.
 The word Gahinga comes from the local Rufumbira dialect meaning “a small pile of stones”.

 Mount Gahinga has a swampy caldera on its peak believed to be as wide as 180 meters.
 The vegetation across the mountain can be described as afro-montane with bamboo composing the main vegetation.

 Like Muhabura and Sabyinyo, the bamboo forests on Mount Gahinga are a habitat for the endangered mountain gorillas that live within the park.

-Visitors could be attracted to Mgahinga to see the gorillas of Uganda, but there’s another reason to travel to Uganda’s Mgahinga National Park; the Batwa Pygmy people.
+Visitors could be attracted to Mgahinga to see the gorillas of Uganda, but there’s another reason to visit this Park in the south western part of Uganda and that is to see the Batwa Pygmy people.